anachronauts/jeff65/doc/gold.rst

 value is computed and stored when the statement is executed.
 In the second form, memory is allocated in the program image with the initial value stored.

-By default, let-bindings are immutable, thought they may be shadowed by re-binding.
+By default, let-bindings are immutable, though they may be shadowed by re-binding.
 If the ``mut`` or ``stash`` storage classes are applied, then the binding becomes mutable, and the value may be changed.